CBUVT: The CBC wins

 The CRTC's refusal to accept any of the channel 10 applications for Vancouver cleared the way for the CBC to pursue the channel in Victoria.
 In March 1976, the CBC once more went before the commission, this time to argue for its proposal, which included seven and a half hours a week of local programming and would bring full CBC service to Vancouver Island where CHEK only broadcast 40 hours of network programs weekly.
-To avoid duplication of programs with CBC television station CBUT-TV in Vancouver, the corporation proposed to air network morning programs in the afternoon and vice versa.
+To avoid duplication of programs with CBC television station CBUT in Vancouver, the corporation proposed to air network morning programs in the afternoon and vice versa.
 BCTV again supported the CBC application, though it asked that all Vancouver Island transmitters be signed on at the same time and that the CRTC place restrictions on commercial advertising to protect CHEK.
 Pacific Rim Broadcasting and Ten Television—two of the losing applicants from the 1974 Vancouver proceeding—opposed, with Ten proposing the substitution of channels 3 and 13 for CBC service on Vancouver Island.
 Liberal MP Simma Holt of Vancouver Kingsway opposed the bid as well, over duplication of what she called "mediocre" CBC output on the Lower Mainland.

 The CBC now turned to the task of constructing its facilities.
-The corporation engaged the Bastion Group, a local architectural firm, to design a studio building on the plot of land at Branshard and Kings; the facility was estimated to cost $6.7 million, plus another $2 million to commission the transmitter facility at Saturna Island.
+The corporation engaged the Bastion Group, a local architectural firm, to design a studio building on the plot of land at Blanshard and Kings; the facility was estimated to cost $6.7 million, plus another $2 million to commission the transmitter facility at Saturna Island.
 In August 1978, the CRTC approved an application from the CBC to establish repeaters for the CBC network, likely through CBUVT, at Sooke and Mount Macdonald.